Unknotting numbers of 2-spheres in the 4-sphere: Introduction and Motivation

 \subsection{Acknowledgements}

 We greatly appreciate the support and advice given to us by David Gay, Rob Kirby, Mark Powell, Arunima Ray, Rob Schneiderman, and Peter Teichner.
 In addition, we would like to thank the entire topology community at MPIM Bonn for providing such a welcoming and stimulating atmosphere in which to collaborate and learn.
 A special thank you to Rob, for lunch in Pisa, and to Mark, Aru and Rob for their helpful edits.
+We thank the anonymous reviewers for their careful reading of our manuscript and their many insightful comments and suggestions.